-- Transparent target-setting built in to the curriculum planning process - Regular review and monitoring of performance against targets through reporting of KPIs at management team meetings and to governors via the College's data dashboard - Annual review and reporting of marketing plans, recruitment cycle and admissions processes to inform curriculum planning - Delivery plans mapped to local and regional skills needs and shortages. - 5.
-Failure to maintain adequate funding of pension liabilities
+- Transparent target-setting built in to the curriculum planning process - Regular review and monitoring of performance against targets through reporting of KPIs at management team meetings and to governors via the College's data dashboard - Annual review and reporting of marketing plans, recruitment cycle and admissions processes to inform curriculum planning - Delivery plans mapped to local and regional skills needs and shortages. - 4.
+Inability to control costs and failure to maintain the financial viability of the College